 If you need to withdraw the amount, the only reason should be investing equity.
 Since equity is the instrument which provide an average of 12-14% per year for these long runs.

-The goals can vary from individuals, but retirement funds can be a perfect goal to achieve with employee provident fund.
+The goals can vary from individual, but retirement funds can be a perfect goal to achieve with employee provident funds.

 Let us assume when an individual starts their career with basic pay of Rs.
 7000 per month, the PF from the employee side will be 600 and the employer pays another 840.
 So, a total of 1680 every month.

-We will take an average interest rate by the government every year.
+We will take an average interest rate from the government every year.
 Let it be 8.5% (current rate).

 Tenure – 30 years